matloff/R-vs.-Python-for-Data-Science/README.md

 I'm pleased to see pop up here and there on occasion.
 It's important!

-To be blunt, I find the machine learning people, who mostly advocate Python, to often have a poor understanding of, and in some cases even a disdain for, the statistical issues in ML.
+To be blunt, I find the machine learning people, who mostly advocate Python, often have a poor understanding of, and in some cases even a disdain for, the statistical issues in ML.
 I was shocked recently, for instance, to see one of the most prominent ML people, state in his otherwise outstanding book that standardizing the